Skip to main content

 While these systemic barriers may seem like a sign of our digital times, Daily Work sees first-hand their disproportionate impact on Black, Indigenous, and People of Color (BIPOC).
 In addition to systemic barriers, we hear from job seekers about attitudinal barriers such as bias, racism, and discrimination.
 These experiences have created a deeper and intentional commitment to social justice and advancing racial equity in every aspect of our organization and its work.

-~ Adopted June 1, 2020 by Daily Work Board of Directors
+~ Revised and adopted April 22, 2024 by Daily Work Board of Directors

 To fulfill this responsibility, Daily Work formed a committee dedicated to advancing diversity, equity, and inclusion (DEI).
 The committee focuses on identifying opportunities for making Daily Work systems and operations more inclusive, from how our board of directors operates to how we interact with job seekers.
 A key priority of these efforts it to bring diverse voices into all decision-making processes.
 To learn more about how we plan to do that, read about our DEI Survey Summary and Priority Actions.